paulrosen/vue-abcjs-basic-demo/README.md

 > Simple Vue application that displays sheet music using abcjs to render ABC Notation.

 See [abcjs](https://github.com/paulrosen/abcjs) for details.
+## Initial generation

+vue init webpack vue-abcjs-basic-demo

+?
+Project name vue-abcjs-basic-demo
+?
+Project description Simple Vue application that displays sheet music using abcjs to render ABC Notation.
+?
+Author Paul Rosen <paul@paulrosen.net>
+?
+Vue build standalone
+?
+Install vue-router?
+No
+?
+Use ESLint to lint your code?
+Yes
+?
+Pick an ESLint preset none
+?
+Set up unit tests No
+?
+Setup e2e tests with Nightwatch?
+No
+?
+Should we run `npm install` for you after the project has been created? (recommended) npm

 ## Build Setup